 More about here

 These rejection notices have created major uncertainty in our company, particularly in the Manufaktur production facility – both for the employed refugees as well as their fellow colleagues.
 Our deep concern has had a negative effect on the working atmosphere and on employee performance.
-The rejection notices have really unsettled these employees and us as an employer as we continue to need the employees.
+The rejection notices have really unsettled both the employees and ourselves as their employer as we continue to need these workers.
 Anytime an employee is missing, there is a direction correlation with lower production volumes.

-That is why we are politically committed to this topic and have founded an entrepreneurial initiative for a right to stay fugitives in work or training. – read more at Political Work.
+That is why we are politically committed to this issue and have founded an entrepreneur initiative for refugees and migrants’ right to keep their jobs or training positions.
+Find out more at Political Work.

 We often receive “donation suitable” products.
-For example, our repair service often receives products that cannot be repaired, but essentially still "work" (such as when a zipper pocket inside can not be replaced, but the jacket is but otherwise in great condition).
-As a rule, we donate these products to FairWertung, a nonprofit organization that has developed set standards for the fair collection and marketing of second-hand clothing - read more "Second use".
+For example, our repair service often receives products that cannot be repaired but that are also still functional (such as when a zipper pocket inside can’t be replaced, but the jacket is but otherwise in great condition).
+Most of the time, we donate these products to FairWertung, a nonprofit organization that has developed standards for the fair collection and marketing of second-hand clothing - read more "Second use".

 Donations of outdoor gear to the DAV German Alpine Club project Alpen.
 Leben.Menschen for their events.
 The goal of the project is to spend time with refugees in the mountains as a method for contributing to their integration.

 We VAUDE employees have also become active and have scoured our closets and toy shelves for donations to an aid organization in Tettnang.
-Supplies were short there because a large group of refugees had to be housed within a very short timeframe in Tettnang.
+They were short on supplies because a large group of refugees had to be housed within a very short timeframe in Tettnang.